Text by Michaela Büsse & Benjamin Burger

 About OTHERWISE In response to the idea of the post-Anthropocene—that is, life after human exceptionalism, ecological catastrophes, political extremism, and accelerated global fossil capitalism, OTHERWISE explored strategies for survival “in the ruins”.
 The Institute’s first offspring manifested as a 3-day multisensorial and experimental festival as research.

 We selected 50 collaborators to join us for three days in Zurich through an Open Call at a location known for their experimental approach to performance arts, Gessnerallee.
 The first edition of OTHERWISE was designed as an open-ended experiment.
 Participants joined in as collaborators; that is, everyone who attended brought along a session herself.
 There was no designated outcome or external audience that would witness or judge the process.

 It took us some time to reflect on the event and its outcome.
 Being overwhelmed by the numerous inputs presented and feelings aroused, it’s hard to put in words an experience geared towards the singularity of a moment.
 The multisensorial qualities are inevitably flattened in language.
 Therefore, this can only be an incomplete and partial report of a happening distributed through and between 50 bodies.
 When you meet people you have been emailing with for a while for the first time, it comes with anxiety and curiosity.

-While OTHERWISE was focussed on strategies and practices with a very open spectrum of topics, the next iteration will be site and topic-specific.
-This allows us to developed and further explore practices based on a common denominator.
+While OTHERWISE focused on strategies and practices with a very open spectrum of topics, the next iteration will be site and topic-specific.
+This allows us to develop and further explore practices based on a common denominator.
 To have enough time and space for encounters, this exploration will have a residency-like structure and will be limited to a small number of participants.